 I’ve been excited to visit Red Mountain in Colorado because it really reminds me of my trip to Rainbow Mountain in Peru back in 2016.
 I’m a sucker for colorful mountains and a trip to the San Juan Mountains never disappoints.

 Although I call it the rainbow mountains of Colorado, these mountains are actually called Red Mountains, located off the Red Mountain Pass in Colorado.
 There are three Red Mountains in the San Juan Mountains of Colorado between Ouray and Silverton and I chose to hike the third as it’s the highest of the three and very beautiful.
-The San Juan Mountains are what makes “colorful Colorado” colorful, in my opinion, and although I haven’t explored much of the Colorado Rockies yet, the San Juans in Southewest Colorado are definitely my favorite.
+The San Juan Mountains are what makes “colorful Colorado” colorful, in my opinion, and although I haven’t explored much of the Colorado Rockies yet, the San Juans in Southwest Colorado are definitely my favorite.

 The road to Red Mountain is unpaved and one of the highest roads in Colorado so there may be snow early in the summer season still; I’d aim to visit in July-Sept depending on the snow year.
 The trail should be accessible until the first winter storm in Fall (?) but I’m not local and don’t fully understand how the weather out there works.